All things begin in Spirit.

 How highly it speaks of the power of Oriental Medicine, that it performs so well, even in eviscerated form!

 The practitioner, then, strives to bring consciousness to each detail of life, as well as to the practice of medicine.
-If the full power of any medicine is to be brought to bear for the patient, the physician must recognize and understand spirit's presence in the medicine's essence.
-If patients are to experience meaningful change, they must be given not just the tools to do so, but the inspiration, as well.
+If the full power of any medicine is to be brought to bear for the client, the physician must recognize and understand spirit’s presence in the medicine’s essence.
+If clients are to experience meaningful change, they must be given not just the tools to do so, but the inspiration, as well.

 This is not to suggest that the practitioner of Oriental Medicine is a spiritual healer.
 The effective physician, regardless of medical persuasion, is merely a servant to the orchestration of the Divine.
-The coordination and synchronicity of myriad events and factors, some known, most totally unknown to the physician or the patient, are a mere reflection of the complex and intertwined evolution of the consciousness of both parties.
+The coordination and synchronicity of myriad events and factors, some known, most totally unknown to the physician or the client, are merely a reflection of the complex and intertwined evolution of the consciousness of both parties.

 The human mind is incapable of such orchestration.
 We bring to the table the most appropriate tools and guidance our limited understanding and our guidance provides.
 Then we step aside for the Divine to exercise Its will.

 In this way, the conversation might be resumed most effortlessly.
 In the pursuit of Truth in my own life I continually receive flawless guidance, unprecedented bliss, and profound love and wisdom from the teachings of Sri Gary Olsen, current living Master of the MasterPath.
-My work, my life, my entire reason for existence is enlivened by these teachings and by this Master.
+My work, my life, my entire reason for existence is enlivened by these teachings as expressed by this Master.